godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

           get a bullet travelling forever.
 By using a kill timer, we can assure that no bullets will just travel forever and consume resources.

-.. note:: As in part 1, we have a couple all uppercase global variables.
+.. tip:: As in part 1, we have a couple all uppercase global variables.
 The reason behind this is the same
           as the reason given in part 1: We want to treat these variables like constants, but we want to be able to change them.
 In this case we will later need to change the damage and speed of these bullets, so we need them to be variables and not constants.